First Nations

 If you’ve ever visited us (or made it to the bottom of our website), you will have noticed we start every service with an Acknowledgement of Country.
 This means recognising the traditional custodians of the land on which we’re gathering.

 Importantly, this isn’t going to be a case for (or against) the practice in general.
 This debate has been addressed well elsewhere—for example, this piece from Eternity News, which includes links to a case both for and against.
 If you’re looking for an overview of the debate around Acknowledgement of Country, start there.
-Rather, this post will explore why we as Toowoomba Vineyard Church choose to do this every week.
+Rather, this post will explore why we as Toowoomba Vineyard Church chooses to do this every week.

 It’s not a political thing